Best Small Business Credit Cards

 The expense management options of US Bank Platinum Visa are minimal but useful.
 The Overdraft Protection Plan protects all US business banking deposit account holders from "non-sufficient-funds" transactions.

 Being able to choose a statement due date on your own gives you additional flexibility.
-All types of payments can be accepted, including transfers from the best credit card processing companies for small business and mobile wallets like PayPal or Apple Pay.
-Biz-savvy customer service reps are available 24/7.
+All types of payments can be accepted, including transfers from credit card processing companies like PayPal or Apple Pay.
+Business-savvy customer service representatives are available 24/7.

 Rewards and benefits

-US Bank Business Platinum falls short on rewards, but it's one of the best visa credit card options for credit-building entrepreneurs who need simplicity.
+US Bank Business Platinum falls short on rewards, but it's one of the better cards for credit-building entrepreneurs who need simplicity.
 All the standard features are there.
 If you prefer fancy perks, skip it.
 Otherwise, visit US Bank's website - especially if yours is a recently founded business looking for low fees and interest rates.

 Chase Sapphire Preferred® Credit Card Review